Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment

-\textbf{Supervised regression:} When labeled IQA data are available, we employ a two-layer fully connected (FC) regression head to map the content-influenced degradation features $\dot{D}$ to the final quality scores.
+When labeled IQA data are available, we employ a two-layer fully connected (FC) regression head to map the content-influenced degradation features $\dot{D}$ to the final quality scores.
 During this phase, all parameters of the model are jointly updated in an end-to-end manner.
-This supervised fine-tuning further aligns the learned content-influenced degradation representation with subjective human perception.
+This supervised training further aligns the learned content-influenced degradation representation with subjective human perception.

-\textbf{Dimensionality reduction:} In the zero-shot setting where labeled IQA data are unavailable, absolute MOS values are generally not identifiable without additional supervision.
-Therefore, instead of directly regressing MOS, we aim to recover a \textbf{relative quality coordinate} from the content-influenced degradation feature $\dot{D}$.
-We begin with the following assumption.